RonKoifman/e-commerce-system/README.md

 An e-commerce system app for making transactions with other users.

-The system provides the following functionalities:
+The system uses binary files for handling users' data and provides the following functionalities:
 - Create new user accounts or login to an existing account.
 - Add products for sale.
 - Search for products with an option to filter by name.